Where is Novō Adventures located?

 Once symptoms of altitude sickness set-in it can be too late to treat them without hospitalization.
 As such, we recommend taking medication to prevent the onset of symptoms from the beginning of your tour in Santa Cruz.

-How many riders will be on the trip?
+How many riders will there be on the tour?

 Should I carry ID & my license